sharetribe/flex-docs/src/docs/operator-guides-listings/default-availability-management-options/index.md

 The booking panel provides a visual interface for buyers to view and select availability.
-Dates and/or hours available are highlighted, and unavailable times are grayed out or otherwise marked as unavailable. buyers can select from the available times and add these to their booking.
+Dates and/or hours available are highlighted, and unavailable times are grayed out or otherwise marked as unavailable.
+Buyers can select from the available times and add these to their booking.

 Pricing for daily or nightly bookings is set by the seller and is